William H. Pryor Jr.

-William Holcombe Pryor Jr. (born April 26, 1962) is an American lawyer serving as the chief judge of the United States Court of Appeals for the Eleventh Circuit.
+William Holcombe Pryor Jr. (born April 26, 1962) is an American lawyer who has served as the chief judge of the United States Court of Appeals for the Eleventh Circuit since 2020.
+He was appointed as a United States circuit judge of the court by President George W. Bush in 2004.
 He is a former commissioner of the United States Sentencing Commission.
 Previously, he was the attorney general of Alabama, from 1997 to 2004.

-Background
+Early life and education

 Pryor was born in 1962 in Mobile, Alabama, the son of William Holcombe Pryor and Laura Louise Bowles.
 Pryor was raised in a devoutly Roman Catholic family.
 He and his siblings attended McGill–Toolen Catholic High School in Mobile.

-Pryor attended Northeast Louisiana University, now University of Louisiana at Monroe on a band scholarship, and graduated in 1984 with a Bachelor of Arts magna cum laude.
+Pryor attended Northeast Louisiana University (now University of Louisiana at Monroe) on a band scholarship, graduating in 1984 with a Bachelor of Arts, magna cum laude.
 He then attended Tulane University Law School, where he was editor-in-chief of the Tulane Law Review.
-He graduated in 1987 with a Juris Doctor magna cum laude.
+He graduated in 1987 with a Juris Doctor, magna cum laude.

 Legal career

 After law school, Pryor served as a law clerk to judge John Minor Wisdom of the U.S. Court of Appeals for the Fifth Circuit from 1987 to 1988.
 He then entered private practice with the Birmingham, Alabama, law firm Cabaniss, Johnston, Gardner, Dumas & O'Neal.
 He also served as an adjunct professor of maritime law at the Cumberland School of Law at Samford University from 1989 to 1995.
 Pryor is currently a visiting professor at the University of Alabama School of Law and an adjunct professor at the Cumberland School of Law at Samford University.